-Largest primary revenue sources
+Largest primary revenue sources FY 2021

-- County property taxes-29.6% FY 20: Levied and collected from property owners based on the assessed value of real and personal property within the County. - Federal and State grants and programs-28.9% FY 20: Includes federal and State government grants and programs awarded as assistance to the County and its citizens, including highway user tax revenues for authorized transportation purposes.
+- Federal and State grants and programs 36.0%-Includes federal and State government grants and programs awarded as assistance to the County and its residents, including highway user tax revenues for authorized transportation purposes. - County property taxes 24.4%-Levied and collected from property owners based on the assessed value of real and personal property within the County.

-Largest primary expense purposes
+Largest primary expense purposes FY 2021

-- Public safety-45.3% FY 20: Costs for protecting the County's persons and property with the largest portion for County jail operations, County Sheriff's office services, probation services, and Flood Control District operations. - General government-17.1% FY 20: Costs for general operation, oversight, and administration of County operations, including property assessments and taxes, budgeting and finance, and elections.
+- Public safety 44.0%-Costs for protecting the County's persons and property with the largest portion for County jail operations, County Sheriff's office services, probation services, and Flood Control District operations. - General government 17.3%-Costs for general operation, oversight, and administration of County operations, including property assessments and taxes, budgeting and finance, and elections.

-County's net position increased in FY 20
+County's net position increased in FY 2021

-County revenues were \$69.3 million greater than its expenses, increasing total net position to \$436.4 million at June 30, 2020.
+County revenues were \$116.8 million greater than its expenses, increasing total net position to \$553.1 million at June 30, 2021.
 Net position includes all assets, such as buildings, vehicles, and cash and investments, less all liabilities, such as unpaid pension and other payroll obligations, long-term debt, and accounts payable.
 None of this net position is unrestricted, meaning some is not in spendable form, and the rest is restricted by external parties.